rlogiacco/BatterySense/README.md

 The `voltage divider ratio` is determined by the formula `(R1 + R2) / R2`: if you use two resistors of the same value the ratio will be **2**, which can be interpreted as *whatever value we read it will be *half* of the actual value*.
 This allows us to sense batteries up to 10V.
 If you use a 22k Ohm resistor for R1 and a 10k Ohm for R2 than your `voltage ratio` will be **3.2** and you will be able to safely monitor a 12-15V battery.

 You **must** select the resistors in order to get a ratio which will produce values between the 0-5V range **at all the times** and to obtain that the process is quite simple: divide your battery maximum voltage by 5V and you'll get the *absolute minimum value* for the `voltage ratio`, then pick any two resistors values whose combination produce a ratio *equal or higher* than the absolute minimum.
-For a 12V battery the *abolute minimum voltage ratio* is **12/5=2.4**, meaning you can't use an *split supply divider* made of two equals resistors: you need R1 to be higher value than R2!
+For a 12V battery the *absolute minimum voltage ratio* is **12/5=2.4**, meaning you can't use a *split supply divider* made of two equal resistors: you need R1 to be higher value than R2!
 Get this wrong and you will probably burn your `sense pin`.

 The *voltage divider total resistance*, made of `R1 + R2`, will determine the current drawn from your battery by the sensing circuit: lower is the total resistance and more accurate are your readings, higher the resistance and less current is drawn from your battery.
 My suggestion is to keep this value within 20k-22k Ohm when using an always connected circuit and under 10k Ohm if you use an *on-demand* configuration.